 - Analyze the risks: this step involves exploring the identified risks in more depth to gain a better understanding/appreciation of them.
 I've been 'analyzing' the risks informally as I identified and named them ... but you might like to think about them, perhaps consider the threats, vulnerabilities, potential incidents and the associated impacts.
 For example, what are the practical implications of an over-simplified or over-complicated ISMS?
 What are the advantages of getting it just right?
 How much latitude is there in that?
 Which are the most important aspects, the bits that must be done well, as opposed to those that don't really matter as much?

 - Evaluate the risks: my personal preference is to draw up a PIG - a Probability vs. Impact Graph - then place each of the risks on the chart area according to your analysis and understanding of them on those two scales, relative to each other.
 Alternatively, I might just rank them linearly.
-If you prefer some other means of evaluating them, fine, go ahead.
+If you prefer some other means of evaluating them (FAIR for example), fine, go ahead, knock yourself out.
 The real point is to get a handle on the risks, ideally quantifying them to help decide what, if anything, needs to be done about them, and how soon it ought to be done (i.e. priorities).

 - Treat the risks has at least two distinct steps: (5a) decide what to do, then (5b) do it.
 Supplementary activities may include justifying, planning, gaining authorization for and seeking resources to undertake the risk treatments, plus various management, monitoring and assurance activities to make sure things go to plan - and these extras are, themselves, risk-related.
 "Critical" controls typically deserve more focus and attention than relatively minor ones, for instance.
 Gaining sufficient assurance that critical controls are, in fact, working properly, and remain effective, is an oft-neglected step, in my experience.